influxdata/k8s-kapacitor-autoscale/README.md

 While the traffic is ramping up watch the current list of pods to see that more pods are added as traffic increases.
 The default target is 100 requests per second per host.
-The `ramp.sh` script will print out the current QPS it is generating, divide that number by 100 and round up.
+The `ramp.sh` script will print out the current QPS it is generating.
+Divide that number by 100 and round up.
 That should be the number of app pods running.

     $ kubectl get pods -w